Chains (novel): Lady Seymour

+Elihu Lockton's aunt, is very kind to slaves, unlike the rest of the people of the society.
+She acquaints Isabel and welcomes her dearly, and she always helps Isabel whenever she needs it.
+When Isabel comes to her house to pass the information that Mr. Lockton has been arrested and that Madam needs his aunt, she tells Isabel to come in the house and even serves her milk and cookies to nourish herself; something nobody at the time would do to slaves.
+She also took care of Isabel while in recovery right after getting branded, which in return was paid by Isabel helping her escape from the burning bush burning buildings and save her life.
+Lady Seymour aided Isabel in her escape from the Lockton household, and even gave Isabel money to help her survive as a slave on the run.
+One of Lady Seymour's most prized possessions is her portrait of her husband.

+Minor characters

 Miss Mary Finch

 The previous owner of Isabel and Ruth before she died and they were sold to the Locktons.
 She promised Isabel that she and her sister would be free when she dies, as a part of her will.
 Isabel views her as one of the nicer slave owners, describing her as being polite to her slaves by saying please and thank you when assigning tasks.
 Along with those acts, she taught Isabel to read and write.
-She worked as a policeman for most of her life.

 Robert Finch

 Miss Finch's nephew and only relative.
 He denies Miss Mary's will by saying that it is verbal and not physically extant thus making it non-legal and claims that the death of Miss Mary would mean Isabel and Ruth belongs to him.
 He then sells the girls to the Locktons and takes away all of the girls' only belongings, including Ruth's favorite baby doll.